wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 **Properties**
 * functionName: The name of the Lambda function.
-* qualifier: Specify a version to delete.
-You can't delete a version that's referenced by an alias.
+* qualifier: Specify a version or alias.

 **Sample request**